PatriquePorto/pro-gaming-site/README.md

 - Responsive Website Design Using HTML5, CSS3, JavaScript.
 - Contains animations when scrolling and carousel slide.
+- The parallax effect is a visual technique where background elements move at a slower pace than foreground elements, creating a sense of depth and immersion in a digital environment.
 - Developed first with the Mobile First methodology, then for desktop.
+- An accordion is a graphical control element that allows users to expand and collapse content sections, often used in user interfaces to organize and hide/show information in a compact and space-efficient manner.

 ## License